bobf/web_fetch/README.md

 ## Overview

-WebFetch is an asynchronous HTTP proxy server that accepts multiple requests for HTTP retrieval, immediately returning a token for each request, allowing that token to be redeemed later when the entity has fully responded.
+WebFetch executes concurrent, asynchronous HTTP requests.
+It is itself an HTTP server implementing a RESTful API, wrapped by a Ruby client interface.
+Instead of returning a response, WebFetch immediately returns a *promise* which can be redeemed later when the response has been processed.

 This permits issuing multiple HTTP requests in parallel, in a fully encapsulated and external process, without having to resort to multi-threading, multi-processing, or complex non-blocking IO implementations.
 [EventMachine][1] is used to handle the heavy lifting.

 ![WebFetch architecture][2]

 ## Getting Started

-Although WebFetch runs as a web server and provides all functionality over a RESTful API (see below), the simplest way to use it is with its Ruby client implementation which wraps the HTTP API for you using [Faraday][3].
-This also serves as a [reference][4] for writing WebFetch clients in other languages.

 In your `Gemfile`, add: